-- We will make our decision about the eligibility of a claim as quickly as possible. - We will pay promptly any premium refunds as they fall due. - We will request information about you or your scheme members only to the extent it is necessary to ensure the efficient running of your policy. - We will copy in your adviser to any correspondence we send to you. - We will not copy you or your adviser into any correspondence sent to members in connection with assessing their health (to protect their privacy), but we will ensure you and your adviser are aware of the progress and results of such assessments.
+- We will make our decision about the eligibility of a claim as quickly as possible. - We will pay promptly any premium refunds that may arise. - We will request information about you or your scheme members only to the extent it is necessary to ensure the efficient running of your policy and the services provided as part of your policy. - We will copy in your adviser to any correspondence we send to you. - We will not copy you or your adviser into any correspondence sent to members in connection with assessing their health (to protect their privacy), but we will ensure you and your adviser are aware of the progress and outcome of such assessment